Internationalisation and India

-The innovation working group held its first meeting in September 2011 in Delhi, in conjunction with the visit of the Minister of Economic Affairs Jyri Häkämies and the official opening of FinNode India.
-At the meeting, agreement was reached on the arrangement of joint innovation competitions, cooperation between business incubators, networking among innovative small and medium-sized companies and activation of cooperation between business organisations.
-The next meeting was held in Finland in June 2012.
+The innovation working group held its first meeting in September 2011 in Delhi and the second meeting in September 2012 in Helsinki.
+The next meeting is planned for the spring 2014.
 Cooperation with India among Finnish businesses and networking between companies will be supported by organising events and projects, in connection with the working group’s meetings and under its umbrella.

-Finland has launched the cleantech working group’s operations during the year 2012.
+The cleantech working group’s operations will start in autumn 2013.
 With the help of the working group, Finland aims to increase concrete cooperation between companies in the cleantech sector and the Indian authorities and funding organisations, utilising the working group for communications and networking between the countries.
-Within the working group, the MEE engages in close cooperation, for instance with Cleantech Finland.
+Within the working group, the MEE engages in close cooperation with Team Finland network.